Frequently Asked Questions (FAQ)

 What puts the "Fest" in QuestFest?

 Girl Scout QuestFest is unlike any other Girl Scout event!
 Drawing troops from all over the country, QuestFest is the perfect opportunity to make new friends and enjoy old ones.
-When we’re not Questing, you’ll have the opportunity to enjoy awesome add-on activities like watching a movie at the Historic Lucas Theater, bridging across the iconic Talmadge Bridge, cruising down the Savannah River on a huge riverboat, enjoying traditional camp activities at Camp Low, catching a super fun Savannah Bananas baseball game or just soaking up our Girl Scout heritage at landmarks across the city!
+When we’re not Questing, you’ll have the opportunity to enjoy awesome add-on activities like bridging across the iconic Talmadge Bridge, cruising down the Savannah River on a huge riverboat, enjoying traditional camp activities at Camp Low, or just soaking up our Girl Scout heritage at landmarks across the city!
 For a full schedule of events, please visit this page.

 Can I purchase tickets after the deadline?